avantrec/soco-cli/README.md

 SoCo-CLI can also run as a simple [HTTP API server](#the-soco-cli-http-api-server), providing access to a huge range of actions via simple HTTP requests.
 (Requires Python 3.7 or above.)

+SoCo-CLI only uses **local network** (UPnP) interaction with Sonos devices.
+There is no support for the Sonos cloud API and there is no intention to change this.
+This means that support for music service content is limited to Sonos Playlists and music service shared links.

 ## Supported Environments

 - Requires Python 3.5+